 Social media accessibility

 Those who post to Harvard Chan School’s flagship social media accounts and affiliate accounts must follow these accessibility best practices:

 - Write alt text or image descriptions to describe photos on all social media platforms.
 Auto-generated alt text is not always accurate, and social media managers should write their own text.

 - Put important information in the text of your post, not only in the image.
 For example, if you post an event flyer, make sure you have written appropriate alternative text for the flyer, AND make sure the text of your post has all of the important information about the event date, time, location, etc.

 - Provide closed captions for all video content.
 For platforms that do not provide the ability to add a closed caption file (such as Instagram), we recommend open captions, also known as “burned-in” captions, that are embedded in the video itself.
 This wiki explains the Harvard Chan School styles for captions.

 - Use “camel case” for hashtags—i.e., capitalize the first letter of each word in a hashtag so that screen reader software will read the hashtag correctly:

-- Use emojis only sparingly.
+- Use emojis sparingly and thoughtfully.
 Screen-reader software will read each emoji symbol aloud.
 Make sure the emojis you use make sense even if you were to hear the name of the symbol, rather than see its image.